From Nash to Cournot--Nash equilibria via $\Gamma$-convergence: Introduction

-Concerning the continuum limits of particle systems, our methods are conceptually close to those of Serfaty in~\cite{serfaty2015coulomb} for the study of limits of particle systems under Coulomb-type interactions.
-The major difference lies in the further complexity of the first marginal constraint, natural to our problem to fix the distribution of players $\mu$ (or $\mu_N$ in the $N$-player case), otherwise an elegant application of the probabilistic method\footnote{developed in the context of random graph theory~\cite{alon2016probabilistic}} would give a simple proof of the $\Gamma$-convergence result as done in the recent lecture notes~\cite{serfaty2024lectures}.
+Our methods are conceptually close to those of Serfaty in~\cite{serfaty2015coulomb} for the study of limits of particle systems under Coulomb-type interactions.
+The major difference lies in the the probabilistic nature of our convergence results and the further complexity of the first marginal constraint, natural to our problem to fix the distribution of players $\mu$ (or $\mu_N$ in the $N$-player case).

-Concerning the probabilistic side of our $\Gamma$-convergence results, we must mention~\cite{garcia2016continuum}, which deals with the continuum limit of the \text{total variation functional} defined on graphs induced by i.i.d.\ point clouds.
-Given a rescaled convolution kernel $\eta$ and an i.i.d.\ sample ${(X_i)}_{i \in \mathbb{N}}$ with continuous law $\rho$, the authors prove that the functional